MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 | Correction Invoice GUID      | Invoice                  | New Unbilled Sales Actual GUID    | Actual                            |                          |

-The following illustration shows the links created between actuals and their sources at various events using the example of time entries in Project Operations.
+The following illustration shows the links that are created between actuals and their sources at various events using the example of time entries in Project Operations.

 > ![How actuals are linked to source records in Project Operations.](media/TransactionOrigins.png)